 Check with your healthcare provider.

 Check with your healthcare provider for exam frequency.
+A baseline eye exam screening is recommended at age 40.

 Breast cancer, chemoprevention